gecio/gecio.github.io/docs/_imke/about/changelog-v2.18/index.en.md

 ### Upgrade notes for Kubernetes 1.21

-If you are planning to upgrade to Kubernetes 1.21, please have a look at the [What's new](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.21.md#whats-new-major-themes) section of the official Kubernetes v1.21 release notes and make sure you familiarise yourself with the upcoming changes.
+If you are planning to upgrade to Kubernetes 1.21, please have a look at the [What's new](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.21.md#whats-new-major-themes) section of the official Kubernetes v1.21 release notes and make sure you familiarize yourself with the upcoming changes.

 For an overview of the changes, please refer to the [Changes by Kind](https://github.com/kubernetes/kubernetes/blob/master/CHANGELOG/CHANGELOG-1.21.md#changes-by-kind-2) section of the Changelog.